 speaker

 Katie Grissom

-And we'll definitely send it to you to close.
+And we'll, Jeff, I'll send it to you to close.

 speaker

 Yeah, just very quickly, thank you.
-Thanks for your interest, Elanko.
-We continue to say inside the company and outside the company, the three key drivers for this company through 24 and 25 is growth, innovation, cash, and I believe this quarter, again, showed proof points really for the third quarter in a row of third consecutive quarter of nice solid growth from our diverse portfolio, both farm animal, pet health, US, international, and even price and volume.
-On the innovation side, I really wanna note the existing innovation, $100 million in the quarter.
+Thanks for your interest in Elanco.
+We continue to say inside the company and outside the company, the three key drivers for this company through 24 and 25 is growth, innovation, cash.
+And I believe this quarter, again, showed proof points, really for the third quarter in a row, You know, third consecutive quarter of nice solid growth from our diverse portfolio, both farm animal, pet health, U.S., international, and even price and volume.
+On the innovation side, I really want to note the existing innovation, $100 million in the quarter.
 We've got nice momentum in innovation.
-We're increasing our guide there and our late stage, we highlight increased certainty in the proof points so we noted all the progress since February.
-And then as Todd has mentioned, as inventories come down, networking capital has gone up and the cash conversion is on track and the Aqua sale for mid-year is also tracking.
-And ultimately, I think inside Elanko, engagement is high, our energy is on executing quarter to quarter, we've delivered another quarter and our focus is to continue to do that going forward and keep anchoring back to growth, innovation, and cash.
+We're increasing our guide there.
+And our late stage, you know, we highlight increased certainty and the proof points that we noted, all the progress since February.
+And then as Todd has mentioned, as inventories come down, networking, capital has gone up, and the cash conversion is on track, and the aqua sale for midyear is also tracking.
+And ultimately, I think inside Elanco, engagement is high.
+Our energy is on executing quarter to quarter.
+We've delivered another quarter, and our focus is to continue to do that going forward. and keep anchoring back to growth, innovation, and cash.
 Thank you again for the time today.
 We look forward to engaging with you throughout the quarter.

+speaker